Cart 0

 College-Style Seminars…in high school

 Insight introduces college-like learning, which is typically richer than high school coursework, at developmental and practical levels appropriate for teens.
 Each year, courses across the curriculum are connected through an interdisciplinary theme.
-In 2021-22, the theme was Healing.
-In 2022-23 the theme is Culture.
+In 2024-25 the theme was Home.
+In 2025-26, the theme is Democracy.

 Instead of using class time for busy-work, our seminar-style classes emphasize group discussions, deeper thinking, problem-solving, and further learning.
 Insight graduates are resourceful, insightful, and well-prepared for college.
 Students who decide not to go to college, or who postpone their post-secondary education, will have already had a rich, college-like experience during high school, which serves as a foundation for becoming life-long learners.